spiral/docs/component/attributes.md

 $ composer require spiral/attributes
 ```

+### Framework Integration

 > Please note that the spiral/framework >= 2.8 already includes this component.

-Make sure to add `Spiral\Bootloader\AttributesBootloader` to your App class:
+To enable the component, you just need to add the
+`Spiral\Bootloader\AttributesBootloader` class to the bootloader
+list, which is located in the class of your application.

 ```php
 protected const LOAD = [